nextgis/docs_ngweb/source/admin_interface.rst

 2. Type: Text, Integer, Float
 3. Value.
 Value corresponds key type

-The fifth tab "Attributes" contains a table with vector layer attributes (see :numref:`ngweb_admin_layers_attr`).
+The tab "Attributes" contains a table with vector layer attributes (see :numref:`ngweb_admin_layers_attr`).

 .. figure:: _static/admin_layers_attr_eng.png
    :name: ngweb_admin_layers_attr
    :align: center
    :width: 16cm

-   "Attributes" tab.
+   "Attributes" tab

 * Tick in "FT" column means that the attribute is displayed in the identification window.
 * Tick in "LA" column means that the attribute gives its name during the identification and forming of the tabs list.